Updated October, 2018

 Is it easy to rent a motorbike in Siargao?

+Note!
 The condition of rental bikes in Siargao range from brand new to almost garbage.
 The most common problems on these bikes are the electric starter not working, headlights not working, brakes not working well, insurance/registration expired, and seat storage compartment lock broken.
-So check the bike carefully before you accept it.
-So make sure you know what you're getting when you agree on the price and accept the bike.
+So if you're not renting a bike from Fat Lips be sure to check the bike carefully before you accept it and never take a bike without updated registration papers as police checkstops are common in Siargao.

 If you simply aren't comfortable with operating your own motorbike please see our 'How do I get around?' section for other modes of transportation on the island.